 Our office's mission is to assist American businesses enter and succeed in the Southwest China market (the provinces Yunnan, Guizhou and Tibet, as well as the Chongqing and Chengdu municipalities).

 Chengdu, the capital of Sichuan Province, is the most important commercial center in Western China.
 This metropolis of 10.44 million lies 1,500 miles from China’s eastern seaboard.
 The city has a market reach of 200 million consumers and it is the distribution center for southwest China encompassing Sichuan, Yunnan and Guizhou Provinces, the Tibet Autonomous Region, and the Municipality of Chongqing.
 Sichuan Province boasts one of the most diversified industrial bases in the country and Chengdu is a key manufacturing center for the electronics, machinery, pharmaceuticals, chemicals, metallurgy and food processing industries.
 The IT industry has been designated as a key sector for growth in Sichuan Province.
 Sichuan is also the national headquarters for feed grain companies.
-In 2007, the city of Chengdu had a GDP of RMB 390.00 billion ($56.5 billion), a 12.1% increase over 2007.
+In 2013, the city of Chengdu had a GDP of RMB 910.00 billion (US$148 billion), a 10.2% increase over 2012.

 Encouraged sectors for foreign investment include: infrastructure, agricultural projects, R&D, and modern services such as banking, insurance, securities, logistics and tourism.